-NuvaRing lawsuits filed in federal courts have all been consolidated in St. Louis (In Re NuvaRing Products Liability Litigation (MDL 1964)).
-In these cases, everyone waits for the bellwether trial.
+NuvaRing lawsuits filed in federal courts have were consolidated in St. Louis (In Re NuvaRing Products Liability Litigation (MDL 1964)).
+In these cases, everyone was waiting for the bellwether trial.
 A bellwether case is basically a test case—it allows the parties to see what a jury will do with a garden-variety claim so they can decide where they stand.
 Bellwether cases are often precursors for settlement talks.
 The first bellwether trials were scheduled for summer 2011, but they were postponed.
-Here we are in 2013 and every trial gets postponed or resolved before we can get a trial.
+Merck settled these cases before they went to trial.

-There is another hotbed of cases in New Jersey state court (124 cases), managed by Judge Brian Martinotti in Bergen County.
-We had some troubles in this jurisdiction earlier this year when Judge Martinotti granted summary judgment for the defendants in 7 state court cases that were awaiting trial.
+There was another hotbed of cases in New Jersey state court managed by Judge Brian Martinotti in Bergen County.
+Plaintiff had early troubles in this jurisdiction earlier this year when Judge Martinotti granted summary judgment for the defendants in 7 state court cases that were awaiting trial.
 (Summary judgment for the Organon means the case is dismissed without every having the opportunity to go before a jury).)